JoshuaMekala/535_VR/README.md

     SteamVR plugin/SDK
       - Utilizes necessary plugins.
     Virtual Reality Toolkit for Unity
-      - Allows VR development to work in Unity
+      - Allows VR development to work in Unity.
     Skybox shaders
       - Renders the 360 livestream into a video that can then be displayed to the VR user.
     Vive Tracker Utility